noylnalyd/PersonalSite/content/authors/admin/_index.md

     url: https://www.lanl.gov/

 # Short bio (displayed in user profile at end of posts)
-bio: Software engineer at LANL.
+bio: Scientist at LANL.
 Masters in mechanical engineering from the University of Michigan - Ann Arbor.
 Bachelor's in aerospace engineering from the University of Central Florida.
 Likes cooking; mediocre cook.

 # Interests to show in About widget
 interests: